intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 together in the same device image so long as the translation units were compiled with the same `-fsycl-assume-all-kernels-run-on-targets` switch.

-Therefore, two kernels or exported device functions are only bundled together into the same device image if:
+Therefore, two kernels or exported device functions can only be bundled together into the same device image if:

-* They both have `!intel_assumed_targets` metadata with the same non-empty set of aspects, or
+* They both have `!intel_assumed_targets` metadata with the same non-empty set of targets, or

 * All of the following are true:
   - Both have an empty set of `!intel_assumed_targets` metadata,